jlmelville/smallvis/docs/gsne.md

 `method = list("gsne", lambda = 5)`.
 In the g-SNE paper, values of `lambda`
 between 0 and 10 are considered, so we will look at `1`, `2.5`, `5` and `10`.

 Other settings will be kept standard.
+The word 'perplexity' doesn't seem to appear in the paper at all, and the github code examples use the default value of 30, so `perplexity = 40` is going to be fine here.

-Early exaggeration isn't mentioned in the paper, and in my experiments it made no difference to the results, but it's on by default in the code on github, so I've also used it to here.
+Early exaggeration also isn't mentioned in the paper, and in my experiments it made no difference to the results, but it's on by default in the code on github, so I've also used it to here.
 The exaggeration is *not* applied to $\hat{P}$ in either smallvis or the matlab implementation.

 ```R
 iris_gsne <- smallvis(iris, method = list("gsne", lambda = 5), perplexity = 40, eta = 100, Y_init = "spca", exaggeration_factor = 4)